theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/causality1.md

 At rung 2, we ask: what if we *intervene* to set the rudder at a specific position, overriding the sailor's control?

 To answer this using the adjustment formula, we would need to condition on W (the wind).
-But W is unobserved, so we can't apply the standard backdoor adjustment.
-However, if we did have access to W, we could correctly estimate the causal effect.
+When W is unobserved, we can't apply the standard backdoor adjustment.
+However, if we did have access to wind direction W, we could correctly estimate the causal effect - the DAG tells us what we need to measure (wind) to estimate the causal effect of rudder on direction.

 ``` r